Examination Questions

 Right after your computer-based tutorial at the test center, you’ll see a Nondisclosure Agreement (NDA) on your computer screen.
 The NDA informs you that you are expressly prohibited from disclosing, publishing, reproducing, or transmitting the exam, in whole or in part, in any form or by any means without the prior expressed written permission of ARRT.

-The screen informs you that you have two minutes to respond.
-If you don't respond within two minutes, or if you click "N" (which means you don’t accept the agreement), the exam will end.
+The screen informs you that the exam is about to begin.
+You'll then have two minutes to respond.
+If you don't, or if you click "N" (which means you don’t accept the agreement), the exam will end.
 It’s impossible to restart the exam.
 You’ll forfeit your exam fee, and you’ll have to reapply to ARRT before you can schedule another appointment.
 However, this won’t count as one of your three attempts in three years.

 What can I do if I feel there were issues at the test center that hurt my exam performance?